split-banner-image

 American Society of Clinical Oncology (ASCO 2021)

 The American Society of Clinical Oncology (ASCO) annual meeting is the world’s largest and most renowned cancer conference.
 In years past, it has brought together the worlds most respected and innovative cancer researchers, including those from Breast Cancer Trials, under one roof to discuss the latest advancements in treatments, clinical trials research and cancer care.
-However, due to the ongoing COVID-19 pandemic worldwide, the conference went virtual for its second year, allowing delegates to log in all over the world, at all hours of the day and night.

 We have provided a summary of the key breast cancer clinical trials research presented, including the exciting Breast Cancer Trials OlympiA study results.